-The fragrance of this Ylang Ylang essential oil can be described as heady, sensuous, full-bodied, (inebriating).
-It is sweet without being cloying and has soft, honey floral notes woven through with caramel and delicate spices.
-As it dries down it reminds me of forest moss and fresh ocean breezes.
+The fragrance of this Ylang Ylang Complete essential oil can be described as heady, sensuous, full-bodied, (and inebriating).
+It is sweet without being cloying and has soft, honey floral notes woven with caramel and delicate spices.
+As it dries down, it reminds me of forest moss and fresh ocean breezes.

 Many essential oils on the market are manufactured in large distillation plants located in Western countries.
-The raw materials are often purchased at the lowest possible price in poorer, less developed countries from middlemen, and the profit from processing the aromatic materials is distributed in the developed countries.
+The raw materials are often purchased from middlemen at the lowest possible price in poorer, less developed countries, and the profit from processing the aromatic materials is distributed in the developed countries.
 The harvesters, growers and their communities see very little of the high prices we pay for these products.

 In the case of delicate flowers that cannot be grown in developed countries or shipped to foreign distilleries, international concerns will sometimes set up and operate their own distillation facilities and even purchase land, grow the aromatics, and distil them locally.
 This benefits the local economy to a small degree with employment opportunities but mainly benefits the international corporations, allowing them to keep the lion's share of the profits for themselves.

-I believe that by supporting these artisans and small batch local distillers, we, as consumers, are contributing one more small piece towards a picture of international fair trade, care, and respect, both for the land and the communities that look to it for sustenance.
+I believe that by supporting these artisans and small-batch local distillers, we, as consumers, contribute one more small piece towards a picture of international fair trade, care, and respect, both for the land and the communities that look to it for sustenance.
 Not only does this keep more of the profit in their communities, but artisan distillers are often more focused on quality and not quantity as in industrial distillation plants.